Philosophy of Technology

 Design is an activity that is subject to rational scrutiny but in which creativity is considered to play an important role as well.
 Since design is a form of action, a structured series of decisions to proceed in one way rather than another, the form of rationality that is relevant to it is practical rationality, the rationality incorporating the criteria on how to act, given particular circumstances.
 This suggests a clear division of labor between the part to be played by rational scrutiny and the part to be played by creativity.
 Theories of rational action generally conceive their problem situation as one involving a choice among various course of action open to the agent.
 Rationality then concerns the question how to decide among given options, whereas creativity concerns the generation of these options.
 This distinction is similar to the distinction between the context of justification and the context of discovery in science.
 The suggestion that is associated with this distinction, however, that rational scrutiny only applies in the context of justification, is difficult to uphold for technological design.
 If the initial creative phase of option generation is conducted sloppily, the result of the design task can hardly be satisfactory.
 Unlike the case of science, where the practical consequences of entertaining a particular theory are not taken into consideration, the context of discovery in technology is governed by severe constraints of time and money, and an analysis of the problem how best to proceed certainly seems in order.
 There has been little philosophical work done in this direction; an overview of the issues is given in Kroes, Franssen, and Bucciarelli (2009).

 The ideas of Herbert Simon on bounded rationality (see, e.g., Simon 1982) are relevant here, since decisions on when to stop generating options and when to stop gathering information about these options and the consequences when they are adopted are crucial in decision making if informational overload and calculative intractability are to be avoided.
 However, it has proved difficult to further develop Simon’s ideas on bounded rationality since their conception in the 1950s.
 Another notion that is relevant here is means-ends reasoning.
 In order to be of any help here, theories of means-ends reasoning should then concern not just the evaluation of given means with respect to their ability to achieve given ends, but also the generation or construction of means for given ends.
 A comprehensive theory of means-ends reasoning, however, is not yet available; for a proposal on how to develop means-ends reasoning in the context of technical artifacts, see Hughes, Kroes, and Zwart 2007.
-In the practice of technology, alternative proposals for the realization of particular functions are usually taken from ‘catalogs’ of existing and proven realizations.
+In the practice of engineering, alternative proposals for the realization of particular functions are usually taken from ‘catalogs’ of existing and proven realizations.
 These catalogs are extended by ongoing research in technology rather than under the urge of particular design tasks.

 When engineering design is conceived as a process of decision making, governed by considerations of practical rationality, the next step is to specify these considerations.
 Almost all theories of practical rationality conceive of it as a reasoning process where a match between beliefs and desires or goals is sought.
 The desires or goals are represented by their value or utility for the decision maker, and the decision maker’s problem is to choose an action that realizes a situation that, ideally, has maximal value or utility among all the situations that could be realized.
-If there is uncertainty concerning he situations that will be realized by a particular action, then the problem is conceived as aiming for maximal expected value or utility.
+If there is uncertainty concerning the situations that will be realized by a particular action, then the problem is conceived as aiming for maximal expected value or utility.
 Now the instrumental perspective on technology implies that the value that is at issue in the design process viewed as a process of rational decision making is not the value of the artifacts that are created.
 Those values are the domain of the users of the technology so created.
 They are supposed to be represented in the functional requirements defining the design task.
 Instead the value to be maximized is the extent to which a particular design meets the functional requirements defining the design task.
 It is in this sense that engineers share an overall perspective on engineering design as an exercise in optimization.
 But although optimization is a value-orientated notion, it is not itself perceived as a value driving engineering design.

 The functional requirements that define most design problems do not prescribe explicitly what should be optimized; usually they set levels to be attained minimally.
 It is then up to the engineer to choose how far to go beyond meeting the requirements in this minimal sense.
 Efficiency, in energy consumption and use of materials first of all, is then often a prime value.
 Under the pressure of society, other values have come to be incorporated, in particular safety and, more recently, sustainability.
 Sometimes it is claimed that what engineers aim to maximize is just one factor, namely market success.
 Market success, however, can only be assessed after the fact.
 The engineer’s maximization effort will instead be directed at what are considered the predictors of market success.
 Meeting the functional requirements and being relatively efficient and safe are plausible candidates as such predictors, but additional methods, informed by market research, may introduce additional factors or may lead to a hierarchy among the factors.